wexi/fdf2csv/README.md

 The input filename can include the file path (with a leading tilde for home page).
 The output CSV has the trailing digits removed.

-./fdftocsv.sh is a shell script that handles multiple FDF blobs.
+./fdftocsv.sh is a shell script that handles multiple FDF "blobs".